panzerdp/dmitripavlutin.com/content/posts/055-array-operations/index.md

 The number of operations you can perform on arrays (iteration, adding items, removing, etc) is also big.
 In this regard, the array object provides a big number of useful methods like `array.forEach()`, `array.map()` and more.

-Time to time I find myself overwhelmed by the number of possible operations and corresponding implementations.
+Time to time I find myself overwhelmed by the number of possible operations on arrays and corresponding implementations.
 You might be in the same situation too.

-I've decided to create a compiled list of common 14 operations on arrays alongside with implementations.
-If you need an operation like iteration, deleting an array item, and so on, cherry-pick it from the table of contents.
+I've decided to create a compiled list of common 15 operations on arrays alongside with implementations.
+If you need an operation like iteration, removing an array item, and so on, cherry-pick it from the table of contents.

-While the list is created to cherry-pick from it, you could still read it whole to get familiar with some implementations you might not be familiar with.

 ```toc
 # Table of contents